About Jellyfish

 Going out is the last thing software hasn't actually fixed.
 We're fixing it.
 Built in San Diego.
 Built for everywhere worth a Saturday night.

-Same booth.
+Same bar.
 Same friends.
 Same drinks.
-So why did that one Tuesday turn into the night everyone still tells stories about?
+So why was that one night so much better than the rest?

-— The night the idea was born · State College · 2017
+— The question that started everything · State College · 2017

 Where it started

 2017.
-State College, PA.
-A junior at Penn State named James is head-down in quantitative econ during the day and at a bar called Champs most nights.
-Standard playbook for a kid who likes both math and the bar.
+Junior year at Penn State — head-down in quantitative econ during the day, at a bar called Champs most nights.

-Then one random Tuesday, the night flips.
-Same booth, same crew, same playlist — and somehow it turns into one of those nights.
-The kind everyone wakes up texting about: "yo last night was a movie."
-The kind you tell stories about a decade later.
+One Tuesday, the night just flipped.
+Same bar, same friends, same drinks — and somehow it turned into one of those nights.
+The kind people still tell stories about a decade later.

-The framework was a real thing.
-The product?
-That took a minute.
-Nine years, three other companies built and shipped along the way, and one obsession that wouldn't quit — until it was finally time to build it for real.
+Nine years, three other companies along the way, and one question that wouldn't quit — until it was finally time to build it for real.

 The best night out is the one you didn't plan.
 We built Jellyfish for the five minutes between deciding to go out and actually being out.